omarhoblos/swiss-on-fhir/README.md

 The following features are planning to be added at a later time:

-* Form for inputing user defined queries
+* Form for inputing user defined queries - [x]
-* Cleaned up UI
+* Cleaned up UI - Work in progress
+* Add EHR Launch as an option []
+* Add option for POSTing data

 ## Shoutouts

 A big thank you to everyone who's helped with this app, including:

-* Daniel Bach - creating & validating test data
+* Daniel Bach - Creating & validating test data
-* Pechow Zheng - creating & validating test data
+* Pechow Zheng - Creating & validating test data
-* Aditya Dave - Code Review & architecture ideas
+* Aditya Dave - Code review & architecture ideas
+* Steven Li - Testing & architecture ideasa
-* Taha Attari - Code Review
+* Taha Attari - Code review
+* and the wonderful folk at [Smile CDR](https://www.smilecdr.com/our-team)